 "Hey Dave, we had one complaint about your telemarketing campaign.
 Can you cancel that?" said Nixon, the Customer Service Manager.
 Dave replies, "That's $200,000 of our annual revenue."
 "It's bothering our donors, Dave.
 Just ask a major donor to give $200,000."
 Nixon responds.
 Nixon walks away thinking "I'm good at this fundraising thing."

-Fundraising hinges on appealing to the recipient’s reasons for giving.
+Different donors give for different reasons.
+Successful fundraising is driven by your nonprofit organization appealing to the recipient’s reasons for giving.
 Consider all the ways you can leverage storytelling, imagery, and emotion in your emails.
-The motivation for giving is as diverse as your recipients, but research suggests most people fall into one of several
+The motivation for donating is as diverse as your recipients, but research suggests most people fall into one of several

 Direct mail is not dead.
 Far from it, direct mail still performs well if you have a good strategy behind it.
 Many nonprofits are transitioning more investment into digital but aren't seeing the return in email that they've seen in direct mail.
 Today, we're going to talk through the five Cs of successful email appeals, then we have a question from Marcy about why her emails don't perform as well as her direct mail does.